- Summer Term

 - Lake County Backpacking Trip

 What is sense of place?
 What does it take to truly know a place?
 What can we learn about the world at large through where we are right now?
 What is my relationship with nature and my community?
+What are my strengths as a leader and how can I effectively use those strengths in the communities I am involved in?
 These are just a few of the questions we’ll explore this summer.

 At HMI, we believe that the world around us is an endlessly fascinating subject and teacher.
 The academic program at the Summer Term focuses on developing each individual student’s sense of place, leadership skills, and environmental ethic.
 Our curriculum is interdisciplinary, allowing us to consider topics and ask questions from multiple perspectives.
-Balancing rigor with fun, the Summer Term is designed for students who are intellectually curious and enthusiastic about learning by doing.
-Students take both offered courses and will receive a transcript at the end of the summer.
+The Summer Term is designed for students who are intellectually curious and enthusiastic about learning by doing.

-Explore the courses listed below for a brief synopsis of coursework and content, or view our complete Curriculum Guide.
+Explore the courses listed below for a brief synopsis of coursework and content.

 Practices & Principles: Wilderness & Leadership